What are quizzing tools?

 What are my quizzing tool options?

 Currently, Canvas Quizzes and Atomic Assessments are the two centrally supported quizzing tools available to UW-Madison instructors as part of the Learn@UW suite of learning technologies.
-Canvas Quizzes is included in any Canvas course, while Atomic Assessments is primarily only available for for-credit courses.
-Because it is an advanced quizzing tool, it is recommended for technically advanced instructors or instructors with local support staff.
-Please leave ample time to develop and test assessments in Atomic Assessments before incorporating them into your live courses.
+Canvas Quizzes is included in any Canvas course and is very easy to implement.
+For more information about best practices for delivering quizzes in Canvas, please see this KnowledgeBase document.

 Who can I talk to for more information?